boots drive the skis…

 Ski racers stuff their feet into pretty narrow boots.
 But a ski racer is making only one or two runs.
 Performance wins over comfort when racing.
 For those wearing ski boots all day, super tight may not be an ideal solution.

-Narrow means tight, and tight means less comfort.
+Narrow means tight, and tight can mean less comfort.
 But that shouldn’t mean painful.
 If you are a performance oriented skier, then you want a boot that is as narrow as can be while allowing enough comfort so that you aren’t in pain.
 Remember, you will be in those boots for hours on end.

 Most skiers seek a compromise—snug, but still pretty comfortable.